Matlab-Proxy in OOD

 - click on

-panel - select
+ENVIRONMENTin yourHomepanel - select

-- select
+Preferences - select

-Current Folder
+Current Folder - select

 initial working folder preferences

 This will allow you to set the full path of the initial working folder you would prefer.
-Be sure to hit the Apply
+Be sure to hit the Apply button, so your changes are applied.

-Another step you may wish to take to keep Matlab from filling up your /home
+Another step you may wish to take to keep Matlab from filling up your /home directory is to create symlinks from /scratch to /home for internal Matlab folders.
+You can do this by running the following commands:

 # make sure you're in your /home directory